Rising bubbles draw surface patterns: a numerical study

 where $m$ is a small integer.
 Without loss of generality, we assume $\varphi$ is positive in Eq.~\eqref{eq:nPhiRelation}.
 Eq.~\eqref{eq:nPhiRelation} states that the emissions of $n$ successive bubbles sweep through exactly $m$ complete circles.
 Evidently, consecutive bubbles do not necessarily go to adjacent arms.
 If Eq.~\eqref{eq:nPhiRelation} is only approximately satisfied, spiral patterns are observed.
 For example, with the averaged divergence angles shown in Figs.~\ref{fig:patterns}(g) and \ref{fig:patterns}(h), the fixed five-armed mode corresponds to $5 \times 143.9^\circ \approx 360^\circ \times 2$, whereas the spiral three-armed mode corresponds to $3 \times 124.6^\circ \gtrsim 360^\circ \times 1$.

 The twisted trajectories in Fig.~\ref{fig:trajectory-overview} indicate complex bubble dynamics in the vicinity of the bubble emergence site. \citet{Yoshikawa2010} note that, despite the arms may rotate, ``the motion of each bubble is purely radial.''
 This is true except for in the short-period initial phase of the bubble motion, as can be seen in Fig.~\ref{fig:trajectory-overview}(b).
-In order to understand the entire process that determines the divergence angle, we divide the trajectory of a single bubble into six stages, labeled I to VI, in Fig.~\ref{fig:trajectory}.
-The dynamics of the bubbles and their connection with the mechanisms listed in section~\ref{subsec:overview} are described in detail below.
+To elucidate the entire process governing the divergence angle, we divide the trajectory of a single bubble into six distinct stages, labeled I to VI, as indicated above the trajectory plot in Fig.~\ref{fig:trajectory}.
+This plot displays the bubble's path projected onto the horizontal plane, with the black dots marking positions at equal time intervals (the sparseness of the dots is thus an indicator of the bubble's horizontal-velocity magnitude).
+The accompanying insets provide close-up views of the instantaneous configuration of the bubbles near the free surface.
+The dynamics of the bubbles and their connection with the processes listed in section~\ref{subsec:overview} are described in detail below.